ENG498-JCDD/Justice-Centered-Data-Design/src/00-Getting-Started/05-install-node.md

 ## Submission

-In Moodle, submit a screenshot image to Moodle, proving that you have installed Node.js and Yarn by printing our the version number in your terminal.
+Submit a screenshot image to Moodle, proving that you have installed Node.js and Yarn by printing our the version number in your terminal.